lorenzo-stoakes/linux-vm-notes/oom.md

 * The Out of Memory Killer (OOM killer) is the last resort available to a linux system when it is unable to allocate requested memory.
-It uses heuristics to determine process(es) to kill in order to free sufficient physical memory for the system to resume normal operation.
+It uses heuristics to determine a process to kill in order to free sufficient physical memory for the system to resume normal operation.

 * In order for the OOM to reach the state where the OOM killer needs to be